lertsoft/GPD_WIN4/README.md

 * **

 #### Joystick deadzones
 * **Joystick dead zones are huge!
-I need a fix** </br> To fix this issue update the firmware of your joystick so that you can use the new WinControl dead zone fixed that GPD has provided.
-This works on every Win device not only Win4 6800u, 7640u, and 7840u. </br> [WinControl 1.14 + Firmware download](https://github.com/lertsoft/GPD_WIN4/releases/tag/v1.14)
+I need a fix** </br> To fix The deadzone fix issue update the firmware of your joystick so that you can use the new WinControl dead zone fixed that GPD has provided.
+The deadzone fix works on every Win device not only Win4 6800u, 7640u, and 7840u. </br> [WinControl 1.14 + Firmware download](https://github.com/lertsoft/GPD_WIN4/releases/tag/v1.14)

    **Steps To Install:**
     1) update the firmware of the controller using the file name **GPD.Gamepad.Win4.X408K407.exe** (Controller has to be in gamepad mode).